Department of English

 ENG 4344.
 Approaches to a US Author.

-This course examines the works of a US author, e.g. Gloria Anzaldúa, Cormac McCarthy, bell hooks, or Toni Morrison.
+This course studies the works of a single US author, such as Gloria Anzaldúa, Cormac McCarthy, bell hooks, or Toni Morrison, from an interdisciplinary perspective.
+Coursework offers the opportunity for detailed study of the author’s literary output in its historical and cultural context.
+Students analyze how the author’s literary techniques, stylistic features, and thematic concerns shape selected works and how those works interact with larger literary movements and historical environments.
 Specific content and focus vary by section, and the course may be repeated once for credit when its emphasis varies.
-(WI).

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Exclude from 3-peat Processing|Writing Intensive